armory-plugins/external-accounts/README.md

     profiles:
       clouddriver:
         armory:
-          eap:
+          external-accounts:
-            dir: /tmp/eap-test
+            dir: /tmp/accounts                      # (Mandatory). directory in clouddriver where git repo will be cloned and accounts will be loaded from
-            jGitPoller:
+            git-poller:
               enabled: true
-              syncIntervalSecs: 60                  # (Optional, default: 60).
+              sync-interval-secs: 5                 # (Optional, default: 60).
 How often to do "git pull"
               repo: git@github.com:myorg/myrepo.git # (Mandatory).
 Git repo to clone
               branch: master                        # (Optional, default: master).
 Branch from the repo to clone
               username: john                        # (Optional).
 Used with user/password authentication
               password: secret                      # (Optional).
 Used with user/password authentication
               token: secret                         # (Optional).
 Used with token based authentication
-              sshPrivateKeyFilePath: /id_rsa        # (Optional).
+              ssh-private-key-file-path: ${SSH_KEYS}/id_rsa       # (Optional).
 Used with SSH authentication
-              sshPrivateKeyPassphrase: secret       # (Optional).
+              ssh-private-key-passphrase: secret                  # (Optional).
 Used with SSH authentication
-              sshKnownHostsFilePath: /known_hosts   # (Optional).
+              ssh-known-hosts-file-path: ${SSH_KEYS}/known_hosts  # (Optional).
 Used with SSH authentication
-              sshTrustUnknownHosts: false           # (Optional).
+              ssh-trust-unknown-hosts: false                      # (Optional).
 Used with SSH authentication
-            configFilePrefix:             # (Optional).
+            file-prefix:             # (Optional).
 Configures the file prefixes to look for account information within the directory
               default: clouddriver   # (Optional, default: clouddriver).
 All files with this prefix will be scanned for loading any type of account for the supported providers
               kubernetes: kube       # (Optional, default: kube).
 All files with this prefix will be scanned for loading kubernetes accounts
               cloudfoundry: cf       # (Optional, default: cf).
 All files with this prefix will be scanned for loading cloudfoundry accounts
               aws: aws               # (Optional, default: aws).
 All files with this prefix will be scanned for loading AWS accounts
               ecs: ecs               # (Optional, default: ecs).
 All files with this prefix will be scanned for loading ECS accounts
         credentials:
           poller:
             enabled: true
             types:
               kubernetes:             # (Mandatory for each provider used: kubernetes, cloudfoundry, aws or ecs).
 Indicates how often account information should be read from the files
                 reloadFrequencyMs: 60000
         spinnaker:
           extensibility: